 Out of the many reasons why people turn to vegan, two reasons are interesting to discuss – health and environmental concerns.
 The first reason is that animals and humans have an equal right to life.
 Therefore, concerning the health reason, people often ask, “Is vegan healthy?”

 As for the health concerns, some are raising their eyebrows about getting balanced nutrition with such limited food sources.
-Vegans do not eat meat or fish and all products derived from animals, although there are some types of vegans which consume dairies and eggs.
+Vegans do not eat meat or fish or any products derived from animals.
+However, there are some types of vegans which consume dairies and eggs.
 Vegans have alternative food sources in replacement of meats and the products derived from it.

 As for the environment, there are some who questions its impact on the environment without knowing the effects and contribution of agricultural farming to greenhouse gases and the destruction of forests.
 Vegans do not go on such a diet for no reason; they have concerns with the environment that they share with other people.

 Is Vegan Healthy For Your Body?